bxparks/AceRoutine/USER_GUIDE.md

 * `Coroutine::isEnding()`
 * `Coroutine::isTerminated()`
 * `Coroutine::isDone()`: same as `isEnding() || isTerminated()`.
 This method
-  is preferred because it works when the `Coroutine` is executed manually or through the `CoroutineScheduler`.
+  is preferred because it works when the `Coroutine::runCoroutine()` is executed directly or through the `CoroutineScheduler`.

 Prior to v1.2, there was a small operational difference between `kStatusEnding` and `kStatusTerminated`.
 A terminated coroutine was removed from the internal